NoCheatPlus/Docs/Settings/Commands.md

 |/ncp version| Show version information about the server, plugin, compatibility modules and registered hooks.|

 # Auxiliary commands
-Those commands are mainly used by NoCheatPlut itself to execute strings or commands over actions on violating players but you can also make use of them if you wish to do so.
-Most of them have no difference compared to the vanilla commands apart from the delay otion.
+Those commands are mainly used by NoCheatPlus itself to execute strings or commands over actions on violating players but you can also make use of them if you wish to do so.
+Most of them have no difference compared to the vanilla commands apart from the delay option.
+Some might be confined to console use.
 Arguments in **( )** are needed, while arguments in **[ ]** are optional.

 | Command                 | Explanation |